Cart 0

 My favorite course

-I am happy to report that a date has been set for my favorite course which I will be assisted by my colleague and brilliant teacher, Dr. Don Malizia and by the developer of the NTI protocols, Dr. Jim Boyd.
+I am happy to report that a date has been set for my favorite course which I will be assisted by my colleague and brilliant teacher, Dr. Don Malizia.

 Don is directly responsible for all the literature support in our evidence based practical program and provides incredible meaningful background to the entire experience.
 The recent literature looking a nociplasticity and trigeminal signaling further supports the anterior midpoint concept that we will be reviewing.